-2013 Outlook: During the '12 season, Boldin put up stats you'd expect from a receiver on his career's downside.
-Then he posted one of the best WR postseasons in history (22 catches, 380 yards, four TDs), convincing the casual fan he's still in his prime.
+2013 Outlook: During the 2012 season, Boldin put up stats you'd expect from a receiver on his career's downside.
+Then he posted one of the best WR postseasons in history (22 catches, 380 yards and four TDs), convincing the casual fan he's still in his prime.
 Now Boldin lands in San Francisco, where Jim Harbaugh has raved about him.
-But this is a player who had seven combined TDs the past two years while failing to eclipse 1,000 yards, joining an offense that already has a dynamic possession WR in Michael Crabtree.
-We're not optimistic a sudden production jump is in the offing for Boldin.
+But this is a player who had seven combined TDs the past two years while failing to eclipse 1,000 yards in either season.
+Michael Crabtree's torn Achilles is going to put pressure on Boldin to produce, but we're not optimistic that's enough to make him more than a flex option.

-2013 Outlook: Patton was ultra-productive at Louisiana Tech against inferior competition, but his skills should translate to the NFL.
-A fluid athlete and pro-level route runner, he also has nice hands and good enough power and speed to turn into a legit outside NFL receiver.
-In his rookie campaign, he'll be a candidate to return punts and kicks, but he'll also threaten A.J.
-Jenkins to become the 49ers' No. 3 wideout.
-We actually like Patton to win that battle.
-Jenkins may be faster in a straight-ahead footrace, but Patton is the natural receiver, drawing pre-draft comparisons to Reggie Wayne.
+2013 Outlook: Patton was ultra-productive at Louisiana Tech against inferior competition, but his skills may eventually translate to the NFL.
+A fluid athlete and pro-level route-runner, he also has nice hands and good enough speed to turn into a legit outside NFL receiver.
+In his rookie campaign, he'll be a candidate to return punts and kicks, but might not factor on offense; after Michael Crabtree tore an Achilles, the 49ers have tried several veterans in their receiving corps, and traded for Jon Baldwin.
+Patton is only the stuff of deeper dynasty leagues for now.